Tnixc/website-v6/src/data/post/site_details.md

+---
+title: Some interesting details about this site
+description: I care about the details very much.
+date: May 5 2025
+---
 I care about the details very much.
 This site has gone through many iterations, and each version has been a learning experience.

 ## Technical Details